WindowProc: Message handling

-hwnd is a handle to the window to which the message was sent and uMsg identifies the actual message. wParam and lParam are parameters whose meaning depends on the message.
+hwnd is a handle to the window to which the message was sent and uMsg identifies the actual message by its identifier, as specified in winuser.h.

+wParam and lParam are parameters whose meaning depends on the message.
 An application should identify the message and take the required action.

 Default processing

 Hundreds of different messages are produced as a result of various events taking place in the system, and typically, an application processes only a small fraction of these messages.
 In order to ensure that all messages are processed, Windows provides a default window procedure called DefWindowProc that provides default processing for messages that the application itself does not process.

-An application usually calls DefWindowProc at the end of its own WindowProc function so that whatever messages it has not processed are passed on to the default procedure.
+An application usually calls DefWindowProc at the end of its own WindowProc function, so that unprocessed messages can be passed down to the default procedure.